HathorNetwork/rfcs/text/0027-exchange-integration.md

 ## Running a full-node

 We recommend you to run the full-node from our [Docker Hub image](https://hub.docker.com/r/hathornetwork/hathor-core).
-Check out a `docker-compose.yml` example [here](https://github.com/HathorNetwork/hathor-core/issues/183).
+For more details on how to run and operate a full node, check our [docs](https://docs.hathor.network/pathways/components/full-node).

 Each full-node has a peer-id that uniquily identifies it in the p2p network.
 The exchanges should always create fixed peer-ids for its full-nodes (and never use random peer-ids).